ivie-clifford/email-triage-starter-kit/stop-and-disconnect.md

-# Stop & Disconnect
+# Stop and Disconnect

-## Stop the recurring brief
+## Stop a recurring brief

-In the ChatGPT chat where you created the scheduled task, disable or delete that task.
-Confirm that no future run remains scheduled.
+If you created a recurring task, open the ChatGPT chat or task where it was created and pause or delete that task.

+Stopping the task prevents future runs.
+It does not change your email account.

-## Disconnect Gmail
+## Disconnect your email app

-Open ChatGPT settings or the relevant Plugins/Connections area, find Gmail, and disconnect the account.
-Review the account screen to confirm the connection is removed.

-## Optional cleanup

-- Delete the test chat or its generated briefs if you no longer want them in your ChatGPT history.
-- Keep a copy of your configuration worksheet if you may want to recreate the setup later.

-Stopping a task and disconnecting Gmail do not delete the original emails in Gmail.
+1. Open ChatGPT.
+2. Go to **Settings → Apps/Connections**.
+3. Select the connected email app: **Gmail** or **Outlook Email**.
+4. Choose **Disconnect** and confirm.

+Disconnecting removes ChatGPT’s access to that connected email app.
+It does not delete any original email from your mailbox.

+## If you are unsure

+Do not run another brief or schedule another task until you have reviewed the connection and permissions.
+For work accounts, contact your organization’s IT or security team if you need help understanding its policy.